Skip to main content

 This is an overview of the triggers list...

 1. Add New Trigger: Click to add a new trigger.
+The Add New Trigger dialog also offers an AI option (see Creating a Trigger with AI below).

 2. Order: Click and drag the icons on the left to reorder the triggers list